-“When I first started at DiscoverOrg two years ago, I joined a group of six other Sales Development Reps (SDRs).
-We were all green to the role and new to sales in general.
-We had a team lead, whose job was daily cheerleading – but the role of ‘manager’ on the Inbound team didn’t exist.”
+“It was the late summer of 2016 when I joined this team, we were a group of six Sales Development Reps (SDRs).
+We were all brand-new to the role, and still green to sales in general.
+We had a team lead, whose job was basically cheerleading.
+The role of ‘manager’ on the Inbound team didn’t exist.”

-This is a story we tell to all new hires, to show how quickly we have grown and how far we’ve come.
+This is the story we tell to all new hires, to show how quickly we have grown and how far we’ve come.

-Fast-forward two years later: I am the manager of Sales Development.
-I’m now responsible for training, daily coaching, revenue – and my team hitting our numbers.
+Fast-forward three years later: I am the manager of Sales Development.
+I’m now responsible for training, daily coaching, revenue – and my team hitting our numbers – a lot more than just cheerleading!

-Scaling the team so quickly has come with it’s own set of challenges (beyond managing 14 different personalities).
-I’m a new manager, and SDRs are the newest hires in our company.
+Scaling the team so quickly has come with it’s own set of challenges (beyond managing 40 different personalities).
+SDRs are the newest hires in our company.

 With so much newness all around, we’ve had to create benchmarks so we can help these reps develop, move up, and know where they stand throughout the day and the month.